citation-style-language/documentation/specification.rst

     Call number (to locate the item in a library)

 citation-key
-    | Identifier of the item in the input data file (analogous to BiTeX entrykey);
+    | Identifier of the item in the input data file (analogous to BibTeX entrykey);
     | Use this variable to facilitate conversion between word-processor and plain-text writing systems;
     | For an identifer intended as formatted output label for a citation (e.g. "Ferr78"), use ``citation-label`` instead